By Crissandra Ayroso

 As we applaud the incredible impact of people like Frida Kahlo, Sonia Sotomayor, and Sylvia Rivera, just remember, as a teacher, you have the awesome opportunity to keep their stories alive in the classroom.

-By becoming a teacher, you can play a vital role in weaving these narratives into the educational fabric of society ensuring that the legacies of individuals like Frida Kahlo, Sonia Sotomayor, and Dolores Huerta continue to inspire the hearts and minds of the future.
+By becoming a teacher, you can play a vital role in weaving these narratives into the educational fabric of society ensuring that these influential Hispanic and Latinx legacies continue to inspire the hearts and minds of the future.